rches13/alx-airbnb-database/normalization.md

 ## Normalization to 3NF

 Based on the Entity-Relationship Diagram (ERD) and the database specification, the database design is already well-structured and largely adheres to 3NF principles.
-However, let's review each entity and its attributes to explicitly confirm its compliance and address any potential areas for refinement.

 **1. Review of Current Schema and 3NF Principles**